Mission: Helping People with Life Challenges Through Outreach and Interactions with Animals and Nature

-In 2016 our organic garden, Fern's Garden, produced eggplant, cherry and full sized tomatoes, peppers, squash, ferns, blackberries, black raspberries, and herbs such as stevia, mint, pineapple sage, and spearmint.
-We were also able to experiment with planting in straw bales, pallets, tires, and in the ground.
+Our produce grown with organic principles produces cherry and full sized tomatoes, peppers, squash, ferns, blackberries, black raspberries, and herbs such as stevia, mint, pineapple sage, oregano, basil, lemon grass, and spearmint.
+We are also able to experiment with planting in straw bales, pallets, tires, and in the ground.

-In addition, our garden taught dozens of people with life challenges about the earth, nature, the growing cycle of plants, and allowed many of them to take ownership of the process.
+In addition, our garden teaches people with life challenges about the earth, nature, the growing cycle of plants, and allows many of them to take ownership of the process.

-Some of our produce was used to make organic vegetable soup and tea for special events held at Colby's Army.
-Other produce was given to men and women who are homeless or recently housed, and also to hungry families.
-And as a treat, our therapy horses even enjoyed a few bites of our squash.
+Some of our produce is used to make organic vegetable soup and tea for special events held at Colby's Army.
+Other produce is given to men and women who are homeless or recently housed, and also to hungry families.
+And as a treat, our therapy horses even enjoy a few bites of our squash.

-We used no commercial pesticides or fertilizer, and fertilized with water soaked with aged horse manure.
-Weeds were kept down through a layer of newspapers with mulch on top.
-This kept the soil around the plants moist, and helped with hydration.
+We use no commercial pesticides or fertilizer, and fertilize with water soaked with aged horse manure.
+Weeds are kept down through a layer of newspapers and/or horse feed bags with mulch on top.
+This keeps the soil around the plants moist, and helps with hydration.

-Off season we fertilized and loosened the soil by tilling in the contents of our compost pile, and adding extra shredded paper and mulch.
+Off season we fertilize and loosen the soil by adding in the contents of our compost pile, and adding extra shredded paper and mulch.

-Fern's Garden is sponsored by Neville and Cindy Johnson.
+Fern's Garden, our vegetable garden, is sponsored by Neville and Cindy Johnson.

 COLBY'S ARMY ORGANIC SUN TEA